Edward Hoby: Biography

 On 24 September 1586, he was returned as one of the two members of parliament for Queenborough, Kent, and gained distinction as a speaker in Parliament.
 That October he complained that he had been "not only bitten but overpassed by the hard hand of" Francis Walsingham, and appealed to Secretary William Davison to use his influence with the queen on his behalf.
 Restored to favour, in July 1588, Hoby was chosen to report to the queen on the progress of the preparations against the Spanish Armada.
 That October (1588), he was elected a knight of the shire for Berkshire.
 He was made justice of the peace for Middlesex by a special renewal of the commission on 17 December 1591.
 In 1592 he was chosen as a knight of the shire for Kent, and in 1594 was granted letters patent for buying and providing wool for sale in England for ten years, and the grant was ratified in the succeeding reign.

 Hoby accompanied the Earl of Essex on his expedition to Cádiz in 1596, and was made constable of Queenborough Castle, Isle of Sheppey, Kent, on 9 July 1597.
 On the following 28 October Hoby received a commission to search out and prosecute all offences against the statute prohibiting the exportation of iron from England, his reward being half the forfeitures arising therefrom.
 He represented Rochester in the parliaments of 1597, 1601, February 1604, and 1614.
 James I made him a Gentleman of the Privy Chamber, forgave his arrears of rent of the Royal Manor of Shirland in Derbyshire (amounting to over £500), and on 21 August 1607 granted him an exclusive licence to buy wool in Warwickshire and Staffordshire.
 He frequently entertained the king at Bisham.

-Hoby's wife died in 1605, and he later married Cicely Unton (d.
-1618), the daughter of Sir Edward Unton and Lady Anne Seymour, and widow of John Wentworth of Gosfield Hall, Essex.
+Hoby's first wife died in 1605.
+He subsequently married Elizabeth (d.
+1611/12), daughter of John Danvers in 1606 and Cicely Unton (d.
+1618), the daughter of Sir Edward Unton and Lady Anne Seymour, and widow of John Wentworth of Gosfield Hall, Essex in 1614.